RRC-ACE-Outreach/TechCamp/TechCamp - Web App/3 Networking Demo.md

 #### Try out

-# TODO: add try-it-out commands for Goorm
+# TODO: add try-it-out commands for Goorm - left off at 9:10 in the video
+Goorm Container Setup Commands apt install tshark -y usermod -a -G wireshark root newgrp wireshark chgrp wireshark /usr/bin/dumpcap apt install dnsutils -y

-# TODO: remove unused information
+# TODO: remove unused information (this was in the script but I don't think its in the video)
 DHCP - Will assign an address to a device from a group of available addresses.
 This can be configured by the administrator.

 Gateway - is the router port that will allow you to get off the internal network and access another network or the internet.
 In your home network this is the typically the device provided by the ISP.